The Vlasov-Poisson-Boltzmann/Landau system with polynomial perturbation near Maxwellian: Global regularity

-{\bf Acknowledgments.} The first and the second author have been supported by grants from Beijing Institute of Mathematical Sciences and Applications and Yau Mathematical Science Center, Tsinghua University, and the third author has been supported by grants from CEREMADE, Universit\'e Paris Dauphine.
+{\bf Acknowledgments.} C.-Q. Cao has been supported by grants from Beijing Institute of Mathematical Sciences and Applications and Yau Mathematical Science Center, Tsinghua University.
+D.-Q. Deng was partially supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) No. RS-2023-00210484 and No. RS-2023-00212304.
+X.-Y. Li has been supported by grants from project ANR-17-CE40-0030 of the French National Research Agency (ANR) and CEREMADE, Universit\'e Paris Dauphine.